sandipanpaul21/Data_Science_INSHORT/README.md

 3. Variation between Variables: 11.
 Covariance 12.
 Correlation Coefficient (Pearson and Spearman)

 4. Measure Distribution and Peakness : 13.
 Skewness 14.
 Kurtosis

+## EDA 04 Feature Engineering ##

+Feature engineering is the process of selecting, manipulating and transforming raw data into features.

+1. First is the Variable Transformation.
+For example, Log transformation Variable or Square Root transformation Variable.
+Scaling is also a type of Variable Transformation.
+For example, Min Max Scaler or Normalization and Standardization.
+2. The Second is Feature Construction.
+For example, Binning.